-Fairness and Discrimination in Information Access Systems
+Fairness in Information Access Systems

-2021.
-Fairness and Discrimination in Information Access Systems.
-Foundations and Trends® in Information Retrieval (to appear), 92 pp., , , and .
+2022.
+Fairness in Information Access Systems.
+Foundations and Trends® in Information Retrieval 16(1–2) (July 2022), 1–177., , , and .

 In this monograph, we present a taxonomy of the various dimensions of fair information access and survey the literature to date on this new and rapidly-growing topic.
-We preface this with brief introductions to information access and algorithmic fairness, to facilitate use of this work by scholars with experience in one (or neither) of these fields who wish to learn about their intersection.
+We preface this with brief introductions to information access and algorithmic fairness to facilitate the use of this work by scholars with experience in one (or neither) of these fields who wish to study their intersection.
 We conclude with several open problems in fair information access, along with some suggestions for how to approach research in this space.